mojolicious/mojo.js/docs/Cheatsheet.md

 ## Helpers

-These generic helpers are currently available by default:
+These generic utility helpers are currently available by default:

 #### currentRoute